cscart/docs/en/cscart_addons/addons/similar_products_by_feature/index.rst

 Overview
 --------

-    The Similar Products by Feature add-on provides you with new abilities such as:
+    The Similar by Feature add-on provides you with new abilities such as:

     - display products similar to the main one on the product details page
     - automatically link products to each other by specifying matching features